Red-Studio-Ragnarok/Valkyrie/README.md

 - `ViewFrustum` was optimized by reducing in loop calculations, doing less work, using bitwise operations, and reducing nested loops
 - `MathHelper` was optimized by using [Jafama](https://github.com/jeffhain/jafama)
-- `RenderGlobal#setupTerrain` was optimized by adding the chunks to update in the `chunksToUpdate` set in parallel, this greatly improves performance on high-render distances.
+- `RenderGlobal#setupTerrain` was optimized removing unnecessary duplication and merging of the chunk to update queue.
 - `ModelRenderer#render` was optimized by using a rotation matrix thus reducing OpenGL calls which slightly improve performance on complex models

 </details>